 Quaker communities know best what support they need to help build the world described in Our Faith in the Future.
-And support from BYM and Woodbrooke works well when staff walk alongside Friends to offer help, ideas and challenge.
+Support from BYM and Woodbrooke works well when staff walk alongside Friends to offer help, ideas and challenges.
 By working together, BYM and Woodbrooke can make the best use of our shared resources and expertise.

 There's an appetite amongst Friends to try new ways of doing things.
 The public health emergency has made that even stronger.
 The same questions that are being discussed beyond the Quaker community – questions about the right balance of resources between north and south, London and the rest of Britain, and between Britain's different nations – are important for national Quaker work too.

-And at the same time, the number of Quakers overall is declining slowly, and meetings are getting smaller.
+At the same time, the number of Quakers overall is declining slowly, and meetings are getting smaller.
 For many meetings, the focus is on keeping going.
-They care about Quaker work in the world, but don't have as much time or energy to get involved as they'd like.
+They care about Quaker work in the world but don't have as much time or energy to get involved as they'd like.